Skip to main content

 Common failure points

 Chrome Custom Tabs does not open.
 Log the URL before passing it to despia() and confirm it is a valid HTTPS URL.
 Depending on your backend it may start with https://appleid.apple.com/auth/authorize (custom backend), or your Supabase, Firebase, or other hosted auth provider’s own OAuth endpoint.
 The important thing is that it is a full HTTPS URL and not empty or malformed. native-callback.html not reached.
 The redirect_uri in your OAuth URL must exactly match the return URL registered in the Apple Developer Console including https://, the full domain, the path, and the .html extension.
 Apple does exact string matching.
 Hash fragment empty in native-callback.html.
 Some hosting platforms strip hash fragments from redirects.
 Log window.location.href at the top of the script to confirm the full URL arrived.
-If using a React component for the callback, switch to public/native-callback.html, React Router may be stripping the hash.
+If using a React component for the callback, switch to public/native-callback.html.
+React Router may be stripping the hash.
 Deeplink does not close Chrome Custom Tabs.
-The oauth/ segment must be present: myapp://oauth/auth.
+The oauth/ segment must be present, myapp://oauth/auth.
 Without it Despia does not intercept the deeplink and the tab stays open.
 Find your scheme in Despia > Publish > Deeplink.
 Tokens arrive but sign-in never completes.
 Either the backend request failed silently (add error logging), or the auth logic is not running because the page was already mounted.
-See step 5.
+See Handling tokens at /auth above.

 Pre-submission checklist